A little about our theater . . .

 Typically, we present three plays per season, and offer both dinner and non-dinner productions.
 When the congregation of St. Mark’s Episcopal Church still met (sadly, the old stone church was condemned and razed twenty years ago), the theater-going patrons were treated to a home-made meal prepared by the ladies of St. Mark’s.
-Today, the tradition of a quality meal continues with food catered in by The Carriage House of Gillett.
+Today, the tradition of a quality meal continues with food catered in by The Brothers Three, Oconto.
 For the past few seasons, we have also added two dessert shows to each production.
 Patrons who attend these plays are treated to award-winning pies made by OJ’s Midtown Restaurant, which is located in Gillett.

 Like most small, nonprofit theater groups, we survive on revenue from productions, and donations from generous patrons/organizations.
 We are currently faced with the challenge of updating our aging light and sound systems, and tackling some major restoration projects on the Park Avenue Playhouse.
-In addition to needing new siding, the old hall’s 12 ft. high windows are showing their age of 140+ years.
+We are looking to paint the roof, replace the gutters and downspouts, and the old hall’s 12 ft. high windows are showing their age of 140+ years.
 To meet the challenge of replacing them, we are actively searching for grants to fund the task of locating and hiring a company to custom-build the replacement windows, thus maintaining the building's historic charm.

 Our current home, The Park Avenue Playhouse, located at 408 Park Avenue, Oconto, WI.